| Joseph

 ¶ |

-if Babbitt means everything he says he is a singular man. & Babbitt
+if Babbitt means all he says he is a singular man. & Babbitt

 said if it had not been for J. Smith getting mad there would have been